puppetlabs/iac/_posts/2020-03-27-status-update.md

 ## Litmus Progress

 On [Litmus](https://github.com/puppetlabs/puppet_litmus), the team had a productive week.
-We managed to fix some bugs that you can check it [here](https://github.com/puppetlabs/puppet_litmus/pull/271) and [here](https://github.com/puppetlabs/puppet_litmus/pull/272).
-Also, now we are able to capture more informations for
+We managed to fix some bugs that you can check out [here](https://github.com/puppetlabs/puppet_litmus/pull/271) and [here](https://github.com/puppetlabs/puppet_litmus/pull/272).
+Also, now we are able to capture more information for
 [honeycomb](https://github.com/puppetlabs/puppet_litmus/pull/264).
 We only have two of our core modules left to convert to Litmus.
 Work has begun on [puppetlabs-reboot](https://forge.puppet.com/puppetlabs/reboot), with [puppetlabs-ibm_installation_manager](https://forge.puppet.com/puppetlabs/ibm_installation_manager) being the last module on the list!
 If you’re interesting in converting a module to Litmus, feel free to get in touch with us during [Office Hours](https://puppet.com/community/office-hours/)
 If you want to learn new things or just improve your skills, our team member, [David Schmitt](https://github.com/DavidS) has a lot of cookies [here](https://www.twitch.tv/dev_el_ops).